nchah/warcbase-scripts/README.md

 ## 4. Semantic Web extension

 The [kg-api.py](https://github.com/nchah/warcbase-scripts/blob/master/kg-api.py) script is a Python CLI tool to query the Google Knowledge Graph API.
-This script is meant to serve as a Semantic Web extension to the topic modelling that was done with the Named Entity Recognition (NER) done in steps 2 and 3 of the workflow.
+This script is meant to serve as a Semantic Web extension to the topic modelling and Named Entity Recognition (NER) done in steps 2 and 3 of the project workflow.

 ```